“Ancestry Location Guidelines” is Part 4 of an in-depth guide to Ancestry. This chapter is about entering place names in your Ancestry tree..

 Births at sea tend to be recorded as appendices in a ship’s passenger manifest.
 Deaths at sea are usually recorded in a ship’s log.
 Ancestry has collections of maritime records, so you may find good records for these events.

 There’s no particular convention here.
 Tree-owners often put in the name of the ship or the route of the voyage to give added context.
 To get the added benefit of hints, the best recommendation is to fill in other unambiguous facts on this person.
 Try to add at least the birth date and location, and the death date.

-In the next chapter, we’ll start an in-depth look at different methods and strategies for searching Ancestry’s record collections.
+In the next chapter, we’ll start a series of chapters taking in-depth look at different methods and strategies for searching Ancestry’s record collections.
 Specifically, we look at how the Ancestry Search Engine works.